ngendah/learn-gnu-make/tutorial1/readme.md

 An object dependency rule asserts the relationships between various objects being built and their build order.

-## Example 1:
+## Example 1

-This tutorial example demostrates:
+This tutorial example demonstrates:

 1. make variables,
 2. wild card and special in-built rules.